oracle-devrel/technology-engineering/data-platform/core-converged-db/real-application-testing/sql-performance-analyzer/scripts-spa/README.md

 For more information see also:
 - [Github scripts for SQL Tuning Sets](https://github.com/oracle-devrel/technology-engineering/tree/main/data-platform/core-converged-db/sql-performance/sql-tuning-sets/scripts-for-sts)

-Please note all SQL Performnace Analyzer tasks require the privilege ADVISOR.
+Please note all SQL Performance Analyzer tasks require the privilege ADVISOR.

 ## SQL Performance Analyzer Scripts
 Please follow the steps in the suggested order.
 In step 2 you can choose between two test scenarios - on the same system or on a remote system.
 The tuning of regressed statements with SQL Plan Baselines at the end is optional.